 Koh Phi Phi underwater

-I'm spoiled for my first two dives, on so-called "local" sites close to Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
-No less than two "leopard sharks" (zebra sharks), seahorses which are not easy to find and a turtle...
-Not to mention the usual local fauna.
-I slide some pictures, but it's a festival!
+I am spoiled for my first two dives, on so-called "local" sites near Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
+Not less than two "leopard sharks" (zebra sharks), seahorses, which are not easy to find, and a turtle...
+Without counting the usual local fauna.
+I slip some pictures, but it is a festival!

-That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few pictures.
-But I'm making up for it on the second one!
+That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I don't make many pictures.
+But I make up for it on the second one!
 The proof.

 Koh Phi Phi View Point

-From there, we have a breathtaking view of the two beaches back to back.
-Probably the best-known panorama of Phi Phi.
-As usual, when it comes to making an effort, even modest, in these latitudes, I'm swimming.
-Fortunately, the ice cream vendor is waiting for tourists on arrival ...
+From up there, you have a breathtaking view of the two beaches back to back.
+Probably the most famous panorama of Phi Phi.
+As usual, as soon as it is a question of making an effort, even modest, under these latitudes, I am in swimming.
+Fortunately, the ice cream man is waiting for the tourists at the arrival...